 - Minimum Cost: $98 (for a starter kit with two products and some business tools)

 Product Overview: BeautyCounter has a strong emphasis on cosmetic and beauty products that are good for you.
-This includes having a list of 1,500 ‘harmful or questionable’ ingredients that they avoid.
+This includes having a list of 1,500 ‘harmful or questionable’ ingredients that they avoid, though they don't go so far as to say they are organic products.
 The company is also involved in advocacy and is transparent about many of their processes.

 These aspects all help BeautyCounter to stand out.
 That’s critical in an industry as crowded as this one.